jdeath/homeassistant-addons/5etools/README.md

 # Home assistant add-on: 5etools

 A suite of browser-based tools for players and DMs of D&D 5e.
 Downloads posted image from 5etools GitHub.
 No image or content is hosted/posted on jdeath's repo.
 No support given as Home Assistant Addon creator does not use this.
 Self-hosted image can be a revision behind the 5etools website.
-Image is 4 GB, so will take a long time to install, be parient.
+Image is 4 GB, so will take a long time to install, be patient.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_